gitlovenotwar/quick-full-stack-kit/README.md

 npm >= v6.12.0
 ```

 ### Commands:
-`npm run server` - to start the server
+- `npm run server` - open terminal and run it on root project to start the server

-`npm run start` - to start the development on client
+- `npm run start` - open another terminal and run it on root project as well to start the development on client

-`npm run build` - to compile client assets to be deployed, it will create `dist` folder on server
+- `npm run build` - to compile client assets to be deployed, it will create `dist` folder on server

 ### Frameworks and Tools